Are Pavement Ants in your house?

-Pavement ants can be a nuisance in virtually every state when they emerge from their ground nests and enter homes in search of food.
+Pavement ants can be a nuisance when they emerge from their ground nests and enter homes in search of food.
 They’re called “pavement ants” because they tend to live beneath areas such as cellar slabs, driveways, brick or stone patios, sidewalks, as well as in and under organic hiding places, such as logs and in mulch.

 In addition to identifying pavement ants by their distinctive mounds of sand and soil, you can differentiate them from other common ants such as carpenter ants by their brownish-black color and tiny size – often no more than 1/10 to 1/16 of an inch in length.
 Pavement ant legs and antennae tend to be pale-colored and if you look at them under a magnifying glass, you’ll notice their antennae have twelve segments and there are parallel lines on the head and body, or thorax.